Recognition of same-sex unions in Uganda: Historical and customary recognition

 While many modern-day Ugandan cultures historically practiced polygamy, there are no records of same-sex marriages being performed in local cultures in the way they are commonly defined in Western legal systems.
 However, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
-The Lango traditionally recognised mudoko dako, individuals assigned male at birth but who are treated by Lango society as women and allowed to marry men.
+The Lango traditionally recognised mudoko dako, individuals assigned male at birth but who were treated by Lango society as women and allowed to marry men.
 British anthropologist Jack Herbert Driberg reported in 1923 that they were "rare", but some of his Lango informants told him that the mudoko dako were "very common" among groups to the east, specially the Teso and the Karamojong.
 Jeremy Lawrance stated in the 1950s that among the Teso "people of hermaphroditic instincts are very numerous...
 The men are impotent and have the instincts of women and become women to all intents and purposes; their voices are feminine and their manner of walking and of speech is feminine.
 They shave their heads like a woman and wear women's ornaments and clothing.
 They do women's work and take women's names."
 However, he wrote that he knew "no cases in which they live with men as a 'wife'".

 In Buganda, one of the largest traditional kingdoms in Uganda, certain forms of same-sex relations were institutionalised.
 Young men served in the royal courts and provided sexual services for visitors and elites.
 It was an open secret that Mwanga II, who ruled in the latter half of the 19th century, was bisexual.
 All these practices gradually disappeared as Uganda became more modernized and exposed to Western culture and homophobia in the 20th century.